 The course will run from Jul 21, 2015-to Aug 19, 2015 and is 100% online.
 I utilize our basic Blackboard system which is easy and straightforward to use and a robust learning system called McGraw-Hill’s Connect – which is paired with a very readable personal finance textbook.
 Students will work on a case solution that will require they examine various areas of personal financial planning concern for a family.

 There are no prerequistes for the course and therefore everyone –business and nonbusiness majors and nondegree seeking students are welcome.
 This is a course that might satisfy an elective (3 credits) or it may simply be a valuable self-improvement exercise for anyone who wants to ramp up their financial literacy and open up some options and strategies for financial security.
 I have received very positive feedback from this course.

-If you would like to read more about my professional background, my biographical sketch can be found here.
 I try to bring my own perspective to this course as someone who has not only been a full-time professor at UMass for 30 years, but has continued to consult and advise in the personal financial planning field.